Gingerbread Men November 28

 1 tsp vanilla extract

-In a medium bowl, sift together flour, salt, baking soda, nutmeg, ginger, cloves and cinnamon.
+In a medium bowl, sift together flour, salt, baking soda, nutmeg, ginger, cloves, cinnamon and black pepper, if using.

 In a large bowl, cream together butter and sugar until smooth.
 Beat in molasses, water and vanilla, then gradually add in flour mixture until a smooth dough forms.
 Divide dough into two or three pieces (dough will be quite soft), cover with plastic wrap and refrigerate for at least 2 hours, until firm.